Airlines scramble to rejig schedules amid U.S. 5G rollout concerns | Business

 Radio altimeters give precise readings of the height above the ground on approach and help with automated landings, as well as verifying the jet has landed before allowing reverse thrust.
 Air India, which serves four U.S. destinations with Boeing 777s, said those flights would be curtailed or face changes in aircraft type starting from Wednesday.

-Web tracker Flightradar24 said the A350 may also be used.
-The radio altimeters on the two Airbus jets have been cleared while the planemaker is still assessing its other models.
-The 777 mini-jumbo is a workhorse of the long-haul travel market that remains depressed following COVID-19, while its freighter equivalent has reshaped the aviation route map during the pandemic, according to a spokesperson for Flightradar24.

-Not all 777 flights are affected.
-Emirates, which is also a major user of the larger A380, will switch to the larger aircraft for Los Angeles and New York but keep flying the 777 to Washington, which is not affected.
 Qatar Airways, which operates both 777s and A350s to the United States, said all 12 of its U.S. routes were operating as scheduled, with minor delays expected on flights from the U.S. to Doha.
+Israel's El Al said its services had not been affected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)